Gerald Shargel: Career

 Shargel also taught criminal law classes at his alma mater, Brooklyn Law School, where he held the position of Practitioner-In-Residence, teaching courses on evidence, criminal procedure, and trial advocacy.
 He was also a frequent writer and commentator on legal issues that arise during high-profile criminal cases, which generate sustained national and regional media focus.

 In 2018, he retired from active law practice, citing burnout.

 Personal life

-Shargel died from complications of Alzheimer’s disease at his residence in Manhattan on July 16, 2022, at the age of 77.
+Shargel died from complications of Alzheimer's disease at his residence in Manhattan on July 16, 2022, at the age of 77.

+Shargel is survived by his two children, David and Johanna, and six grandchildren, Casey, Miles, Tatum, Theo, Eli, and James.